alephium/docs/docs/dapps/interact-with-contracts.md

 caller.

 Interacting with contracts directly through the full node API can be tedious.
-Alephium's [Web3 SDK](/dapps/alephium-web3) abstrates away many details by generating wrapper code for contracts and transaction scripts.
+Alephium's [Web3 SDK](/dapps/alephium-web3) abstracts away many details by generating wrapper code for contracts and transaction scripts.
 Let's demonstrate its usefulness using the [TokenFaucet](https://github.com/alephium/nextjs-template/blob/main/contracts/token.ral)